Sarker-Rajib/online-nursery-frontend/requirments.md

-> All update, delete, and create actions should reflect in real-time, implementing an optimistic update of the UI.

 ### 3\.
 Product Browsing 🌿

 - **Filtering, Pagination, Sorting, and Searching**: Users can efficiently browse through our product offerings with advanced filtering, pagination for easy navigation across multiple pages of products, sorting options to arrange products by relevance, price, name, etc and robust searching capabilities to quickly find specific items.